Saul Goodman

-James Morgan "Jimmy" McGill, better known by his alias Saul Goodman, is a fictional character created by Vince Gilligan and Peter Gould and portrayed by Bob Odenkirk in the Breaking Bad television franchise.
-He appears as a major character in Breaking Bad (2009–2013) and as the titular protagonist of its spin-off Better Call Saul (2015–2022).
+James Morgan McGill, better known by his alias Saul Goodman, is a fictional character created by Vince Gilligan and Peter Gould and portrayed by Bob Odenkirk in the Breaking Bad television franchise.
+He appears as a major character in Breaking Bad (2009–2013) and as the titular protagonist of its spin-offs Better Call Saul (2015–2022) and Slippin’ Jimmy (2022).

 Saul is an unscrupulous Albuquerque-based lawyer and con artist who becomes involved in the city's criminal underworld.
-In Breaking Bad, he acts as the consigliere for the methamphetamine cooks Walter White and Jesse Pinkman and plays a crucial role in the development of their drug empire.
-Better Call Sauls main storyline depicts Saul's origins as the aspiring lawyer Jimmy McGill and his moral deterioration in the six years before the events of Breaking Bad; it also features a post-Breaking Bad storyline, where Saul is living under the assumed name Gene Takavic, (Note: Pronounced /ˈtækəvɪk/ TAK-ə-vik) that explores the consequences of his actions in the franchise.
+In Breaking Bad, he acts as the consigliere for methamphetamine cooks Walter White and Jesse Pinkman and plays a crucial role in the development of their drug empire.
+Better Call Sauls main storyline depicts Saul's origins as the aspiring lawyer Jimmy McGill and his moral deterioration in the six years before the events of Breaking Bad; it also features a post-Breaking Bad storyline, where Saul is living under the assumed name Gene Takavic (/ˈtækəvɪk/ TAK-ə-vik) that explores the consequences of his actions in the franchise.

 Saul first appeared in "Better Call Saul" (2009), the eighth episode of Breaking Bads second season.
 He was created to provide Walt and Jesse with a guide for their criminal activities and to replace Hank Schrader as Breaking Bads comic relief.
 His name, "Saul Goodman", is a play on the phrase "it's all good, man".
 Although Odenkirk was initially cast for only four episodes as a guest actor, he became integral to the Breaking Bad narrative after Gilligan and Gould were impressed by his performance; Odenkirk subsequently joined the main cast in the third season and remained through to the fifth and final season of the show.
 Following Breaking Bads conclusion, Gilligan and Gould began developing a Saul-focused spin-off depicting his origin story.
-The character also appeared in the animated short-form series Slippin' Jimmy (2022), a spin-off of Better Call Saul which follows his childhood misadventures.
+Slippin' Jimmy is an animated short-form series which follows his childhood misadventures.

 Saul's characterization and Odenkirk's performance received critical acclaim.
 Odenkirk was nominated for the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series six times for his performance in Better Call Saul tying the record for most nominations without a win in the category.